 A fidget toy is a small, handheld object that people can manipulate with their fingers or hands to relieve stress, anxiety, or boredom.
 These toys are designed to provide sensory stimulation and help people focus their attention or calm their nerves.
 They often have small moveable parts that you can fiddle with to keep yourself busy during a boring or tedious task.

-Some common examples include stress balls, fidget spinners, fidget cubes, poppers, and tangles.
+Some common examples include stress balls (which have been around forever and a day), fidget spinners, fidget cubes, poppers, and tangles.
 Fidget toys have gained popularity in recent years, particularly among individuals with attention deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD), or anxiety disorders.

 Why Might a Neurotypical Person Like Fidget Toys?